talamoin/cloudera/README.md

 6. We are using HashSet in stead of looping to remove duplicates.

-7. The number of reducers should not be static
+7. The number of reducers should not be static ( should be dynamically allocated depending on the input size )